devsim/devsim_documentation/sphinx/source/models.rst

 When ``timemode`` is ``DC``, the time-independent part of the equation is returned.
 When ``timemode`` is ``TIME``, the time-derivative part of the equation is returned.
 The simulator will scale the time-derivative terms with the proper frequency or time scale.

-The return value from the procedure must return two lists of the form
+The return value from the procedure must return two lists and a boolean value of the form

 ..

-  | [1 1 1.0 2 2 1.0 1 2 -1.0 2 1 -1.0 2 2 1.0] [1 1.0 2 1.0 2 -1.0]
+  | [1 1 1.0 2 2 1.0 1 2 -1.0 2 1 -1.0 2 2 1.0], [1 1.0 2 1.0 2 -1.0], True

 where the length of the first list is divisible by 3 and contains the row, column, and value to be assembled into the matrix.
-The second list is divisible by 2 and contains the right-hand side entries.
+The second list is divisible by 2 and contains the right hand side entries.
 Either list may be empty.

+The boolean value denotes whether the matrix and right hand side entries should be row permutated.
+A value of ``True`` should be used for assembling bulk equations, and a value of ``False`` should be used for aseembling contact and interface boundary conditions.

 The :meth:`devsim.get_circuit_equation_number` may be used to get the equation numbers corresponding to circuit node names.
 The :meth:`devsim.get_equation_numbers` may be used to find the equation number corresponding to each node index in a region.

-The matrix and right hand side entries should be scaled by the ``NodeVolume`` if they are assembled into locations in a device region.
+The matrix and right hand side entries should be scaled by the ``NodeVolume`` if they are assembled into locations in a device region as volume integration.

+..
 Row permutations, required for contact and interface boundary conditions, are automatically applied to the row numbers returned by the |python| procedure.

 .. _sec__cylindrical: